tucats/ego/docs/LANGUAGE.md

 be passed as the body of a rest request, for example, to send an instance of this structure to the REST service.

-### json.MarshalIndented(v)
+### json.MarshalIndent(v, prefix, indent)

 The `MarshalIndented` function converts a value into a JSON string expression, which is the function result.
+You must also supply a `prefix` and `indent` string.
+These are used as a prefix before each line of output in the resulting formatted JSON, as well as the indent spacing value for nested items.
+These are both interpreted as strings, and the most common use is to specify a string with the required number of blanks for each part.

-Note that unlike its _Go_ counterpart, the `json` package automatically converts the value expression to a string as the result.
-The `MarshalIndent` function differs from the standard `Marshal` function in that it provides indentation automatically to make the JSON string more readable.
+Note that unlike its _Go_ counterpart, the `json` package automatically converts the value expression to a string as the function result.

     a := { name: "Tom", age: 44 }
-    s := json.MarshalIndented(a)
+    s := json.MarshalIndent(a, "", "   ")

 This results in `s` containing the string value